borkdominik/bigUML/client/release/README.md

 ### Example

 The downloaded `zip` provides a basic demo example.
-You can open it or create your diagram by:
+Please open that folder in VSCode.
+Afterward you can open the demo diagram by double clicking it or you can also create a new diagram by:

 -   clicking `File -> New File` in VSCode
 -   doing a `right click` in the explorer and then clicking on `New Empty UML Diagram`